-To terminate a Conference, the conference initiator who is actively in the conference must:

-Replace handset or push ON/OFF button to OFF.
+To terminate a Conference, a conference initiator who is active in the conference must: Replace handset or push ON/OFF button to OFF.

 To terminate an Unsupervised Conference:

 Press the flashing CONF button while on-hook, all parties are dropped.